ISYS:Desktop

 ISYS:desktop is an enterprise-class desktop search tool designed to find information on individual PCs as well as across corporate networks, databases and proprietary systems.
-It was originally introduced in 1989 by ISYS Search Software as a search and retrieval tool for DOS.
+It was originally introduced in 1989 by ISYS Search Software as a search and retrieval tool for MS-DOS.

-In 2006 it could be compared to Google's search appliance.

 While the personal was available the Enterprise Edition was required to search content repositories such as Documentum, SharePoint and Interwoven.